RafRomB/imml/README.md

 for clustering datasets and provide step-by-step instructions for each example.
 For more details on the usage and available options for each class, please refer to the documentation.

-## Solutions

-If you need to run algorithms in Octave (MATLAB), you will need to have it in your system.
-A common way to install it is using: apt install octave.

 ## Contributing